wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-sunnyvale-tustflbip6.md

   Valley, adjacent to notable areas such as Cupertino, Mountain View, and Santa Clara.
-The Channel Sales Manager will play a crucial role in building and managing reseller partnerships, recruiting, enabling, and growing a network of value-added resellers and system integrators.
+The Channel Sales Manager will play a crucial role in building and managing reseller partnerships, recruiting, enabling, and growing a network of valueadded resellers and system integrators.
+Qualifications The ideal candidate will have experience developing...

-  ## Qualifications

-  The ideal candidate will have experience developing...
 location: 'Sunnyvale, CA'
 team: Software
 datePosted: '2024-12-26T16:42:11.254Z'